fabianfett/swift-aws-lambda-runtime/docs/02-http-endpoint.md

 You can find the resulting code on [GitHub](https://github.com/fabianfett/swift-aws-lambda-api-hello-world).

-If you have any questions or recommendations, contact me on [twitter](https://twitter.com/fabianfett) or open an [issue on GitHub](https://github.com/fabianfett/swift-aws-lambda-api-hello-world/issues) so that you can get your question answered and this tutorial can be improved.
+If you have any questions or recommendations, open an [issue on GitHub](https://github.com/swift-server/swift-aws-lambda-runtime/issues) so that you can get your question answered and this tutorial can be improved.

 *Note: The following instructions were recorded on July 27, 2020 and the GUI may have changed since then.
-Feel free to contact me on [twitter](https://twitter.com/fabianfett) if you see a different one.*
+Feel free to open a GitHub issue if you see a different one.*

 ### Step 1: Modify the Package.swift